Stamford Transportation Center: Services

 Stamford Transportation Center with a Metro-North M8 train headed towards Grand Central.

 Stamford receives very frequent rail service on the New Haven Line.
 During peak hours, trains at Stamford come in intervals as little as three or seven minutes apart.
 Reverse commute trains during rush hours also operate relatively frequently, at intervals of ten to twenty minutes.
 Off-peak trains in both directions arrive at Stamford every thirty to forty minutes, but usually within a half-hour of each other.
 Stamford is the busiest Metro-North Railroad station other than Grand Central Terminal, averaging 15,000 boardings on weekdays in 2018.

 The station divides the New Haven Line into an "inner zone" and an "outer zone".
-"Inner zone" trains run local, serving all stations between Grand Central and Stamford.
-"Outer zone" trains run express between Grand Central and Stamford (with Harlem 125th Street as the only intermediate stop), before running local between Stamford and New Haven.
+"Inner zone" trains run locally, serving all or most stations between Grand Central and Stamford.
+"Outer zone" trains run express between Grand Central and Stamford (with Harlem 125th Street as the only intermediate stop for most trains), before running locally between Stamford and New Haven.
 This gives passengers the ability to transfer between "inner zone" and "outer zone" trains at Stamford.
 In addition, New Canaan Branch shuttle trains originate in Stamford, where passengers can transfer to mainline trains.

 In the 2000s, Stamford and Greenwich received increasing numbers of reverse commuters who work in Stamford but live in New York City.
 Reverse commuting doubled from 1997 to 2007, with 1,900 daily reverse commuters by 2007.
 Metro-North added trains and express service to serve these commuters.
 As financial companies moved to Stamford from Manhattan, some employees became reverse commuters.
 Larger companies farther away than a few minutes walk from the station routinely provided shuttle service for their workers.

 As of 2014, Stamford has been a central stop for a special "Yankee Clipper" Train.
 The direct train runs to and from all weeknight and weekend games to to serve New York Yankees baseball games and New York City FC soccer matches at Yankee Stadium.
 The trains are timed to arrive between 45 minutes and 2 hours prior to the start of the game, and depart between 20 and 45 minutes after they end.

-Due to ridership growth, ConnDOT announced on March 19, 2007 that it would extend more Shore Line East trains to Stamford during peak hours.
+Due to ridership growth, ConnDOT announced on March 19, 2007, that it would extend more Shore Line East trains to Stamford during peak hours.
 To coincide with the extension of this service, Metro-North added another five trains on the New Haven Line to cope with the increases in passenger demand at Stamford.
 Shore Line East service to Stamford was suspended indefinitely on March 16, 2020, due to the coronavirus pandemic.
 Service resumed on October 7, 2024.

 Amtrak also operates three routes which stop at Stamford: the Acela, the only high-speed rail service in the United States, the Northeast Regional, providing local service along the Northeast Corridor, on which Stamford is a vital station, and the Vermonter, the only train from Connecticut that goes to Vermont.
 Stamford is now the second-busiest Amtrak station in Connecticut, after New Haven's Union Station.